-- 1.RL.7 Use illustrations and details in a story to describe its characters, setting, or events. - 1.RL.8 (This College and Career Readiness Standard does not have a literature component) - 1.RL.9 Compare and contrast the adventures and experiences of characters in stories.
+- K.RL.7 With prompting and support, describe the relationship between illustrations and the story in which they appear (e.g., what moment in a story an illustration depicts). - K.RL.8 (This College and Career Readiness Standard does not have a literature component) - K.RL.9 With prompting and support, compare and contrast the adventures and experiences of characters in familiar stories.